peigongdh/network/README.md

 # network
-simple network libs, mainly based on asio
+simple network libs, mainly based on asio, only asynchronous